jidongxiao/networksecurity/labs/subdomain/README.md

 ;; MSG SIZE  rcvd: 95
 ```

-Your result should show (in the ANSWER SECTION) that cnn-tls.map.fastly.net. is mapped to the IP address of 151.101.3.5, this is the correct IP address of us.cnn.com.
-This result will confirm that your VM3 configuration is correct.
+Your result should show (in the ANSWER SECTION) that cnn-tls.map.fastly.net. is mapped to the IP address of 151.101.3.5, which is the correct IP address of us.cnn.com.
+This result confirms that your VM3 configuration is correct.
 DO NOT proceed if your VM3 configuration is not correct.

 2. now on VM2, run this: